pratz1988/HomeFoodApp/README.md

 # Home Services

-I built the Home Services web application as part of my GA ( General Assembly ) SEI bootcamp.
 The Home Services application is aimed at providing a market place for home based services, like food, child care & maid services.
 This is built in HTML, CSS, Express.js, Node.js, mongoDB .

 # How it works